25 Fun, Festive Places to Celebrate Christmas in Georgia (2024)

 The Christmas lights in downtown Helen are unveiled after sunset, and Santa and Mrs. Claus pose for pics in Riverside Park.

-The Helen Christmas Market also opens Thanksgiving weekend, while the Downtown Helen Christmas Parade in early December features floats and costumed characters, with Santa Claus closing out the show.
+The Helen Christmas Market also opens November 30th – December 1st and December 7th – 8th, while the Downtown Helen Christmas Parade in on December 14th features floats and costumed characters, with Santa Claus closing out the show.

 READ MORE: 10 Fun, Festive Ways to Celebrate Christmas in Helen GA